 Conjoint analysis is a marketing tool that is widely used in the market.
 It provides insights into what product features and benefits consumers are interested in, and how different trade-offs between them will impact purchase behavior.

-Step 1: Break your products into different attributes and levels
+#Step 1: Break your products into different attributes and levels

-Step 2: Survey respondents choose their preferred concept in each choice task
+#Step 2: Survey respondents choose their preferred concept in each choice task

 In this step, we should have the conjoint experiment design and invite respondents to complete the survey.
-The assignment for respondents is to choose their most preferred option among sets of person profiles based on their own responses.
+The assignment for respondents is to choose their most preferred option among sets of person profiles based on their responses.
 Your conjoint analysis experiment should be asking respondents to choose products from available options instead of asking them about preferences for attributes and levels.

-Step 3: Use a survey that builds and uses models to predict the preferences of your target audience
+#Step 3: Use a survey that builds and uses models to predict the preferences of your target audience

+Discovering insights from the data you collect is the final step in our analysis process.
 To understand the preferences of your customers better, the conjoint software includes a statistical model that considers the available product options and importantly which alternatives the respondents chose.
 Your business needs to be able to provide customers with the products they want, which means developing a strategy that accounts for both customer needs and their reactions to ensure success.

-What is Conjoint analysis used For?
+What is Conjoint Analysis Used For?

 Some of the applications of conjoint analysis are –

-1) Conjoint Analysis in Pricing
+1) Pricing

 The process of determinant analysis helps a company understand how its customers would value different options so they can develop a pricing strategy based on their findings.

 An automation tool company might decide to implement a freemium model to scale its business.
 In this model, they offer their product without any charge to people who are not willing to pay.
-If a company uses conjoint analysis to determine that some of their users really value one feature, they might choose to charge for the feature until it becomes less important.
+If a company uses conjoint analysis to determine that some of their users value one feature, they might choose to charge for the feature until it becomes less important.

-2) Conjoint Analysis in Sales & Marketing
+2) Sales & Marketing

 When successful companies understand which features consumers value most, they can better target those features with their advertising copy and promotions.
 Companies should use conjoint analysis when they find that their customers are not as uniform in terms of what they want or value.
 They can also use it to figure out the most important features to customers and how much they value them.
 That way, their marketing material can be smarter and more targeted.